icon cross Understanding Snoring: Causes, Effects and Treatment Options

 Do anti-snoring devices, such as nasal strips or mouthguards, work?

 Anti-snoring devices can be effective for some individuals.
-Nasal strips are designed to open the nasal passages, improving airflow, while mouth-guards or Mandibular Advancement Devices (MADs) reposition the jaw to prevent the tongue from obstructing the airway.
+Nasal strips improve breathing by opening the nose.
+Mouth-guards or MADs reposition the jaw to prevent the tongue from obstructing the airway.
 However, the effectiveness of these devices varies from person to person, so it’s important to find the one that works best for you.

 Can weight loss help reduce snoring?

-Weight loss can often reduce snoring, particularly if excess weight is a contributing factor.
-Losing weight can decrease the amount of fatty tissue around the neck and throat, reducing the likelihood of airway obstruction during sleep.
+Weight loss can often reduce snoring, particularly if excess weight contributes.
+Losing weight can reduce fat around the neck and throat, making it less likely to have breathing problems during sleep.

 Is snoring worse in winter?